 MPH Concentration in Animals, People, and the Environment

-Throughout the world, human societies are inextricably linked with animals, be they wild or domestic, whether for food, work or companionship.
+Throughout the world, human societies are inextricably linked with animals wild and domestic – for food, work, or companionship.
 While some health professionals focus solely on health in humans, public health is hugely impacted by interactions between animals, people, and their environment.

 This concentration prepares graduates for a variety of careers in national, state, and local public health agencies including a variety of governmental and non-governmental agencies, health care agencies, and academia.
 These include both domestic and international opportunities.
 Focus is on the diseases shared between wildlife, domestic animals, and humans — ensuring our environment is safe for all.

 - MPH Capstone Projects Highlighted in Summer Showcase

 - ColoradoSPH @ CSU Sends Large Student Delegation to Global Health Conference

 - Pam Spicciati works with Larimer Co.
 Disaster Animal Response team for practicum and capstone projects

 - Vienna Brown’s interest in food safety inspection

 - Anna Fagre’s interests in infectious disease ecology